Aum Shinrikyo Believed They Alone Would Survive The Apocalypse – So They Decided To Start It On Their Own

 Shoko Asahara

-Wojtek Laski/Getty ImagesShoko Asahara, leader of the cult group Aum Shinrikyo, during a visit to Moscow, Russia, on February 17, 1994.
+Wojtek Laski/Getty ImagesShoko Asahara, leader of the cult group Aum Shinrikyo, during a visit to Moscow on February 17, 1994.

 Shoko Asahara And The Start Of Aum Shinrikyo

-The man who turned a yoga class into murderers came from humble beginnings.
+The man who turned a yoga class into a murderous organization came from humble beginnings.

-Shoko Asahara, born Chizuo Matsumoto, grew up in a poor family of tatami mat makers.
-He lost much of his sight to infantile glaucoma as a child and was sent to a school for the blind.
+Shoko Asahara, born Chizuo Matsumoto, according to The New York Times, grew up in a poor family of tatami mat makers.
+As a child, he lost part of his sight to infantile glaucoma and was sent to a school for blind students.

-On his graduation in 1977, he left his classmates with few nice things to say about him.
+On his graduation, he left his classmates with few nice things to say about him.
 Peers remember him as a bully who wanted money and had few scruples about how he obtained it.

 That’s when things took a turn toward the mystical.

 Asahara became deeply interested in meditation and ancient religious philosophy.
-He mixed Hindu, Buddhist, and Christian teachings with the prophecies of Nostradamus and began to promulgate his beliefs in the yoga and meditation sessions he taught.
+He mixed Hindu, Buddhist, and Christian teachings with Nostradamus’s prophecies and began promulgating his beliefs in the yoga and meditation sessions he taught.

-What started in 1984 as a class became in 1987 the group Aum Shinrikyo, which gained official recognition as a religious organization in Japan just two years later.
+What started in 1984 as a yoga school became, in 1987, the group Aum Shinrikyo, which, according to Encyclopedia Britannica, gained official recognition as a religious organization in Japan just two years later.

 In books and frequent appearances on talk shows, Asahara promised members health and a better life through spirituality, focus, and positive thinking — a message that garnered him an increasingly enthusiastic following.

-Asahara Makes Aum Shinrikyo Followers New Promises — And Threats
+Asahara Makes Followers New Promises — And Threats

 Anti Aum Shinrikyo Protest